muratk3n/thirdwave/en/README.md

 ---

-FLournoy is out?
-War-mongering freak bitch.. these ppl freak me the fuck out.

----

 That' true.
 And simple-in-the-small wins over in the long-run, in terms of concurrency.
 Many top supercomputers in the world these days use GPUs nowadays.
 And its funny it all started from the graphics